surfliner/surfliner-mirror/README.md

 *Optional*: Subject Matter Experts<br/>

 ### Meeting Schedules for the Current Work Cycle
-The current workcycle runs from Wednesday, September 1 to Tuesday, October 26, 2021.
+The current workcycle runs from Wednesday, June 22 to Tuesday, August 16, 2022.
 The meetings below are for this time period only.

 #### Project-wide
 **Project Surfliner Daily Standup**<br/>